July 2005 - Evian & Yvoire

 Next I went to visit the medieval town of Yvoire.
 First founded in the early 14th century it has been of great strategic value and as a result seen numerous battles.
 Today it is a peaceful, traffic free, paradise to hordes of tourists that come to admire its history as well as its beautiful flowers.
 In summer one can not turn corner without seeing a plethora of bloom in every imaginable color.

-The entrance to town is still guarded by a gate.
+The entrance to town is still guarded by a gate and lots of flowers [above left & center] & flowers on Grande Rue [above right]

-St. Pancrace with its stainless steel/gilded dome.
-It used to be tin until the rust made it unpleasant to look at and was replaced.
+St, Pancrace with its stailess steel/gilded dome.
+It used to be tin until rust made it unpleasant to look at and was replaced [above left].

-Yvoire was founded at the narrowest part of the lake to facilitate control.
+Yvoire is a medieval town that was founded at the narrowest part of the lake to facilitate strategic control of trade routes along the lake.

 The pictures above, void of tourists, took hours of waiting and patience and at times not even successful.